-SS 203 - Ind Project Social Science (3)
+SS 203 - Indep Project in Social Sci (3)

 This course provides the student with an opportunity to independently pursue a topic in this area with a faculty resource person.
 A substantial amount of outside reading and research will be required.
 In addition, students will meet with a faculty member who will monitor the student's progress.
 The evaluation in this course will be based upon the written reports and other projects which are submitted throughout the semester.
 Permission of the Division Dean is required.
 Contact Hours: (0,6)